clarkezone/selfhostinfrablog/_posts/2022-06-05-integration-tests-okteto.md

 4) Tests don't have an incluster mode hence necessary to hard code incluster mode
 5) Can't start namespace watchers on either specific or default namespace.
 This may be because i need a cluster role binding
 7) Okteto cloud.. debugging takes around 10 seconds to start
+8) Assuming a simple test worked, the end-2-end integration test requires ReadWriteMany volumes.
+It's possible this could be worked around by restructuring test to create a seperate clone job against a readwriteone PVC followed by the webhook update trigger

+The overall conclusion at this point is that Okteto isn't a good fit for this scenario

 If you are inteterested in following along, grab the prevewd repo.
 You can then try running one of the unit tests as follows: